 Elizabeth in the school cafeteria opening her plastic ware

-By the time your child starts grade school, she’s probably learned the basics of how to dress herself, wash her hands, brush her teeth, and use the toilet independently.
-But now that she’s older, some of the self-care skills she needs to master are a little more complicated, such as:
+By the time your child starts grade school, they have probably learned the basics of how to dress, wash their hands, brush their teeth, and use the toilet independently.
+But now that your child is older, some of the self-care skills needed to master are a little more complicated.

-• Taking a bath or shower by herself
+• Taking a bath or shower by themself

 • Choosing a hair style and maintaining it

-It’s important to focus on these grooming and hygiene activities during the early years of grade school, when other children her age are learning the same skills, as poor self-care has social implications.
-Because your daughter may have to do these things primarily by touch, she’ll probably need some extra practice before she feels confident.
-You can help her by giving her specific feedback about her appearance and plenty of opportunities for practice.
+It’s important to focus on these grooming and hygiene activities during the early years of grade school, when other children their age are learning the same skills, as poor self-care has social implications.
+Because your child may have to do these things primarily by touch, they’ll probably need some extra practice before feeling confident.
+You can help by giving specific feedback about your child’s appearance and plenty of opportunities for practice.

 Concepts of Modesty and Privacy

-At this point in your child’s life, it’s important for her to understand the concept of modesty and the difference between public and private behavior.
-She may not realize, or care, that others can see her if she’s using the toilet with the bathroom door open or the window shade up.
+At this point in your child’s life, it’s important for them to understand the concept of modesty and the difference between public and private behavior.
+They may not realize, or care, that others can see if they are using the toilet with the bathroom door open or the window shade up.
 Explain why taking a bath, undressing, scratching an itch, and various other behaviors are supposed to be done in private.
-That may seem silly to her or hard to understand at first, but with your help she’ll begin to recognize what behavior isn’t acceptable in front of others.
+That may seem silly or hard to understand at first, but with your help they’ll begin to recognize what behavior isn’t acceptable in front of others.

 • Close the bathroom door and pull down the window shade before you use the toilet or undress to take a bath or shower.